Nov 27, 2023

 2. Develop Essential Skills for Web Designers

-Being a web designer requires a strong sense of visual style, technical proficiency, and people skills.
+The journey to learning how to become a web designer requires planning as one needs a strong sense of visual style, technical proficiency, and people skills.
 Let’s take a look at the essential web design skills you’ll need to start your career.

 Typically, the technical aspects of web design involve a basic understanding of programming and site usability.
-Web designers who can code are typically valued more by employers and web developers.
+Web designers who can code are typically valued more by web development companies, employers, and web developers.
 These technical skills include:

 - HTML.
 The HyperText Markup Language provides instructions on how a site’s content and elements appear in a browser.
 HTML tags determine the appearance of titles, headings, and paragraphs, which are essential elements of search engine optimization.